Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Results

-The 122\cm magnon excitation that splits into two modes shows a Faraday angle rotation of about 0.1 to 0.15~rad at 5~K and 7~T. This Faraday angle is much larger than the sensitivity of the measurements setup (about 2~mRad) and well above the measurement noise level, as shown in Figure~\ref{fig:Faraday}.
-In addition to the 122\cm\, it is known that \FPS\ has another magnon at higher energies of about 40~meV.
-Close examination of our Faraday angle rotation spectrum close to that energy reveals a very weak feature, which we attribute to this high-energy magnon.
-Figure~\ref{fig:Faraday_320} shows the Faraday rotation angle for selected temperatures above and below the antiferromagnetic transition of \FPS.
-Below $T_N$ but still close to the phase transition, it is very hard to detect any Faraday angle rotation above our measurement baseline and within the noise level however, as the system goes deep into the antiferromagnetic phase, a clear deep in the data appears at about 320\cm\ which corresponds to an energy of about 40~meV.
-The appearance of a Faraday rotation signal at $~320$\cm, combined with a temperature-dependent shift and intensity increase, provides strong evidence that this feature originates from a magnetic excitation.
+In addition to the 122\cm, it is known that FePS$_3$ has another magnetic excitation at higher energies of about 40~meV~\cite{Lanon2016}.
+A close examination of our Faraday angle rotation spectrum near that energy reveals a very weak feature, which we attribute to this high-energy magnetic excitation.
+Figure~\ref{fig:Faraday_320} shows the Faraday rotation angle for selected temperatures above and below the antiferromagnetic transition of FePS$_3$.
+Below $T_N$ but still close to the phase transition, it is very hard to detect any Faraday angle rotation above our measurement baseline and within the noise level; however, as the system goes deep into the antiferromagnetic phase, a dip in the data appears at about 320\cm, which corresponds to an energy of about 40~meV.
+The appearance of a Faraday rotation signal at 320\cm, accompanied by a temperature-dependent shift and an intensity increase, provides evidence that this feature originates from a magnetic excitation.

-It is important to note here that the 122\cm\ magnon frequency in our data corresponds to the 15~meV magnon energy detected at the commensurate $q=(0,1,0)$ momentum vector via inelastic neutron scattering measurements~\cite{Lanon2016} with a momentum dispersion reaching about 17~meV at $q=(0,0.5,0)$.
-On the other hand, the magnon at about 40~meV is seen at the incommensurate momentum of, e.g., $q=(\pm1,k,\mp1/3)$ with a momentum dispersion reaching about 17~meV at e.g., $q=(\pm2,k,\mp2/3)$ (where $k$ is $0.5,1,1.5$).
+It is important to note here that the frequency 122\cm in our data corresponds to the energy of 15~meV detected at the commensurate $q=(0,1,0)$ momentum vector via inelastic neutron scattering measurements~\cite{Lanon2016} with a momentum dispersion reaching about 17~meV at $q=(0,0.5,0)$.
+On the other hand, the excitation at about 40~meV is seen at the incommensurate momentum of, e.g., $q=(\pm1,k,\mp1/3)$ with a momentum dispersion reaching about 17~meV at e.g., $q=(\pm2,k,\mp2/3)$ (where $k$ is $0.5,1,1.5$).
 In general, optical spectroscopy is sensitive only to $q\approx0$ collective excitations.
-Nevertheless, the frequencies at which we measure the Faraday angle rotation signal agree with the magnon energies of \FPS\ as measured by inelastic neutron scattering.
-Moreover, it is possible that the difference in intensity between the signal at 122\cm\ (15~meV) and 320\cm\ (40~meV) is associated with the fact that the excitations are commensurate and incommensurate, respectively.
+Nevertheless, the frequencies at which we measure the Faraday angle rotation signal agree with the excitation energies of FePS$_3$ as measured by inelastic neutron scattering.
+Moreover, the difference in intensity between the excitations at 122~\cm\ (15~meV) and 320~\cm\ (40~meV) is observed experimentally; however, its microscopic origin remains an open question and requires further investigation.